Culinary Arts

 What You'll Learn

-- Apply safety and sanitation codes to conditions and operations in food service kitchens.
+- Apply principles of safety and sanitation in food service operations

 Your Potential Careers